Frequently Asked Questions

 Can we park overnight at the trail heads?

 Yes, although parking is limited.
-You should consider using the Park's shuttle service.
+You should consider using a shuttle.

 Is it better to stay two nights?
 How long do most people stay?